Meet Your Care Team

 Professional Statement

-Hi, I’m Nathalie Bailey, LMHC, PMHNP-BC.
+Hi, I’m Nathalie Bailey, NP, PMHNP-BC.
 I’m a board-certified Psychiatric–Mental Health Nurse Practitioner and Licensed Mental Health Counselor with 15+ years of behavioral health and nursing experience, primarily in outpatient and community-based settings.
 I provide comprehensive psychiatric evaluations, individualized treatment planning, and evidence-based medication management across the lifespan, including support for dual diagnosis (mental health conditions alongside substance use) and psychiatric concerns complicated by medical conditions.

 My background includes direct clinical care as well as leadership roles in emergency services and care coordination, so I’m very familiar with crisis intervention, system navigation, and transitions of care.
 I currently provide psychiatric evaluation and medication management within community behavioral health programming, collaborating closely with therapists, case managers, and nursing teams to support whole-person, trauma-informed care.